The Associate in Arts Degree

 Through study of artistic, literary, and philosophical masterworks and by examining the development of significant civilizations, cultures, and the nature of human communication, students should gain an appreciation of history and achievements.
 This experience should enable the student to approach future studies of a more specific character with a broadened perspective.

-REQUIREMENT: A total of six (6) credits selected from two of three groups: Arts, Humanities, or Literature
+REQUIREMENT: A total of six (6) credits selected from two of three groups: Arts (DA), Humanities (DH), or Literature (DL)

 Natural Sciences